Illusion Series 3: The Illusion of Knowing Our Own Minds

 Here is a TED talk by Social Scientist Dan Ariely who was motivated to study our ability to make moral choices because of the painful way in which the nurses at the hospital burn unit he spent several years in changed his bandages every day.

 Finally, I refer you to the Illusion Category at the Situationist Blog.
 The Situationist Blog is entirely dedicated to reporting on scientific insights into how situational factors are often more influential than we give them credit for.
 The opposite view, which tends to be the dominant way of thinking, is known as dispositionism, the idea that the prime causes of our behavior are stable, internal character traits.
 In many of the most important issues of our times relying on dispositionism leads to very poor analysis and ineffective plans of action to counter the causes of social and psychological problems.
-Situationist Founder Harvard Law School Professor Jon Hanson gave an introductory lecture about (video here, summary here) situationism in terms of "individual free choice" and how we may be more like a volleyball, the one bounced around, rather than one doing the bouncing.
+Situationist Founder Harvard Law School Professor Jon Hanson gave an introductory lecture about (summary here) situationism in terms of "individual free choice" and how we may be more like a volleyball, the one bounced around, rather than one doing the bouncing.

 What all these resources point to is a new insight that needs to inform our understanding of our own minds.
 This insight is summarized by Daniel Dennett in his 2003 TED talk in which he set out to show us that we are not experts on our own consciousness.